elsanussi-s-mneina/flashcard-application-apl/README.md

 If that does not work open the file run.sh in a text editor, and try the commands contained therein at your terminal.

+## After running the program type the following to close it:
+)OFF

 ## Running the tests
 $ ./test.hs

+## After running the test type the following to close it:
+)OFF

 I doubt there is a unit testing framework, so I just use a number to indicate how many tests passed.